connor-lynchh/CMPM-169-Team-Project-Group-8/README.md

-# Creative Coding Template
+# BRENDAN's PROJECT IDEA
-Brendan's idea of how this will look start at Homepage
+Brendan's idea of how this will look
+1. start at Homepage
-Homepage describes company, job, or whatever
+2. Homepage describes company, job, or whatever
-Homepage can go to blog x, blog y, blog z blog x/y/z can go to Homepage maybe play around with simple javascript to check off something to say that you read it
+3. Homepage can go to blog x, blog y, blog z
+4. blog x/y/z can go to Homepage
+5. maybe play around with simple javascript to check off something to say that you read it

 ## InstallFest